KeithSloan/GDML/README.md

 ## Important Notes

+#### New Branch Main

+This branch will be tested with the up and coming FreeCAD 0.20 release with the view to become the Default installed branch.

 #### ATTENTION WINDOWS users using FreeCAD v0.19.1

 The 3rd party python dependency `lxml` should have been installed in prebuilt versions of FreeCAD.